YuchenFan48/Project-ML/README.md

 # Project-ML: Facial Expression Analysis with Deep Learning

+## Important Note

+To maintain the academic integrity, this repository is just used for reference.
+Any copy is not allowed.

 ## Overview
 "Project-ML" is a comprehensive machine learning research project focused on facial expression analysis.
 Utilizing advanced deep learning techniques, the project aims to classify facial expressions and detect head poses from images.